 Pro tip: Update the lighting in your bedrooms to make spaces feel more open and install hardwood floors to both stay on-trend and make it easier to clean.

 How to Finance Your Home Improvement Projects

-Whatever home improvement projects you have planned for the spring, you’re going to need to budget for them.
+Whatever home improvement projects you have planned for the year, you’re going to need to budget for them.
 A home improvement loan is one way you can finance your projects and it doesn’t require you to use your home’s equity.